 The optimal choice of valve for young patients with aortic valve disease remains controversial.
 A major advantage of the Ross procedure is the absence of a requirement for systemic anticoagulation.
 Concerns related to the Ross procedure include the need for re-intervention of the pulmonary homograft, as well as for progressive aortic dilatation or dysfunction of the autograft.
 The field continues to evolve, particularly in light of advances in transcatheter valve replacements, which may be an excellent choice for patients after the Ross procedure with pulmonary homograft dysfunction.
 This study shows good long-term results after the Ross procedure.
 It should be noted that this is a nonrandomized, selected group of patients at an experienced center.
 As compared with previous studies, this study did demonstrate decreased survival in patients with the Ross procedure as compared with the general population.
 The authors postulate that this is related to the longer follow-up time in this study.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound

 Keywords: Allografts, Aortic Valve Insufficiency, Aortic Valve Stenosis, Autografts, Cardiac Surgical Procedures, Dilatation, Echocardiography, Heart Defects, Congenital, Heart Valve Diseases, Risk Factors, Treatment Outcome